 Deferred tax is recognized on temporary differences between the carrying amounts of assets and liabilities in the financial statements and the corresponding tax bases used in the computation of taxable profit.
 Deferred tax liabilities are generally recognized for all taxable temporary differences.
 Deferred tax assets are generally recognized for all deductible temporary differences to the extent that it is probable that taxable profits will be available against which those deductible temporary differences can be utilized.
-Such deferred tax assets and liabilities are recognized if the temporary differences arises from the goodwill or from the initial recognition(other than in a business combination) of other assets and liabilities in a transaction that affects neither the taxable profit nor the accounting profit.
+Such deferred tax assets and liabilities are recognized if the temporary differences are generally or from the initial recognition (other than in a business combination) of other assets and liabilities in a transaction that affects neither the taxable profit.